yingding/llm-examples/README.md

 # DEPRECATED

-The llm-examples are moved to (applyllm)[https://github.com/yingding/applyllm] repo, unter `llm-examples`, this repo is deprecated onwards 2.Feb.2024.
+The llm-examples are moved to [applyllm](https://github.com/yingding/applyllm) repo, unter `llm-examples` folder, this repo is deprecated onwards 2.Feb.2024.

 # llm-examples
 this repository contains codes for loading and training open source llm models e.g. LlaMA2